gjbex/Python-for-programmers/docs/README.md

 If you plan to do Python programming in a Linux or HPC environment you should be familiar with these as well.

+For following along hands-on, you need
+* laptop or desktop with internet access;
+* software to run Jupyter notebooks, or access to Google Colab.

 ## Level